julbade/pizza-order/README.md

-# Places You've Been: Constructor
+# Pizza Order

-#### Create a website where you can keep track of all the places you've been.
-August 20, 2018
+#### Create a website where you can order pizza for delivery or pick up.
+August 31, 2018

 #### By **Julius Bade**

 ## Description

-Create a website for a pizza company where a user can choose one or more individual toppings (cheese, pepperoni, artichoke, anchovy, etc) and a size to order a pizza and see the final cost.
+Create a website for a pizza company where a user can choose one or more individual toppings (cheese, sauce, meat,etc) and a size to order a pizza and see the final cost.

 ### Specs